7fours/7fours/README.md

 ## My past projects:

+### Tutorial/Instruction consolidation for ChromeOS' crostini container
+#### see crostini repo
+- at this point, basically deprecated as the default Debian build with proper modifications is faster/leaner

 ### *Auto Minecraft Server*:
 Auto generate a vanilla, paper, fabric, or a premade paper server with plugins preinstalled.